high protein cinnamon roll bites

 Glaze

-• In a bowl, mix together the ⅔ c Greek yogurt, ½ teaspoon vanilla extract, 1 tablespoon pure maple syrup, ¾ c all purpose flour, 1 ¼ teaspoon baking powder, and 1 tablespoon flaxseeds until a shaggy batter forms.
+In a bowl, mix together the ⅔ c Greek yogurt, ½ tsp vanilla extract, 1 tbsp pure maple syrup, ¾ c all purpose flour, 1 ¼ tsp baking powder, and 1 tbsp flaxseeds until a shaggy batter forms.
 Then use your hands to knead it all together.
 It should be firm but still moist.
 Try not to over-knead it; otherwise, the bites end up tough.

 Storage: You can store these at room temperature for up to 3 days or in the fridge for up to 5 days.
 They start to dry out after day 3.
 You can also freeze them for up to 3 months once they are totally cool.
 I'd recommend transferring to a freezer-safe container for this since the glass containers can break as the bites expand when frozen.
 Just keep the glaze separate for any storage.